 Tips from the Experts: "Prep equipment is meant to save time and energy.
 Finding the right prep tool can save you hours of time on some of the less important, yet more labor intensive kitchen tasks." - Hap

-When is it best to go electric?: There are many electric counterparts to manual tools that are intended to make prep work easier, but it can often be difficult to decide when to go electric.
+There are many electric counterparts to manual tools that are intended to make prep work easier, but it can often be difficult to decide when to go electric.
 More often then not, electric prep equipment should be purchased when consistency and volume are a must.
 Electric slicers, for example, provide consistent slicing, and are capable of producing large quantities of evenly sliced meats and cheeses; a task that would be nearly impossible to do by hand.
-Or something like an electric vegetable / onion peeler can be a tremendous asset when peeling large quantities of onions that may be difficult for one person to do without taking a break.
+An electric vegetable dicer or onion peeler can be a tremendous asset when processing large quantities of onions that may be difficult for one person to do without taking a break.

-Is this equipment multi-purpose?: Though you may buy a piece of food preparation equipment with one specific intended use, it may have other uses that can be just as helpful, or potentially, may save you from purchasing another piece of equipment in the future.
 Electric mixers are a perfect example of this.
 Even though the main reason to purchase a mixer is to mix, that doesn’t mean mixing is all it can do.
 Many large floor model mixers and even some countertop models can be equipped with attachments that turn them into meat grinders, sausage stuffers, graters, or slicers in no time flat.
-Or, often times, a food processor or food blender can accomplish many of the same tasks, like making salsa or emulsifying dressings.
+Often times, a food processor or food blender can accomplish many of the same tasks, like making salsa or emulsifying dressings.
 Examine the total usefulness a piece can have in your food preparation process.